Skip to content

 Cross-sectional alpha

-Ranks a large universe at each date; the edge is relative — which names beat which.
-Graded on cross-sectional IC, monotone quantile spreads, a simple long/short book, and overlays for turnover, capacity, crowding and multiple testing.
+Ranks a broad universe at each date; the bet is relative — which names beat which.
+Judged on cross-sectional rank IC, quantile spreads and the P&L of a simple long/short book, with turnover, cost and multiple-testing checks on top.

 Time-series forecast alpha

-Forecasts each asset's own future return, traded as a concentrated long/short book of a handful of names.
-The signal is the position — so the grade is the deflated, net-of-cost out-of-sample P&L of that book.
+Forecasts each asset's own future return, traded as a concentrated long/short book of a few names.
+Because the forecast maps directly to the position, it is judged on the out-of-sample P&L of that book, net of costs and deflated for multiple testing.

 Two families of alpha, two scorecards